DecNefSimulator: A Modular, Interpretable Framework for Decoded Neurofeedback Simulation Using Generative Models: Systematic simulation of DecNef experiments using DecNefSimulator

 As a proof of concept, we present a collection of DecNef simulations conducted on a Computer Vision dataset using a specific model for the artificial participant.
-The complete experimental setting is directly applicable to other domains of data, but using images as the observable representation of the cognitive states offers complete transparency, facilitating demonstration.\\
+The complete experimental setting is directly applicable to other domains of data, but using images as the observable representation of the cognitive states offers complete transparency, facilitating demonstration.
+We then simulate the same task using synthetic fMRI data obtained from MindSimulator~\cite{bao2025mindsimulator}, increasing similarity to real life DecNef dynamics.
+This synthetic fMRI dataset models brain activity patterns elicited from visual perception of the same Computer Vision dataset used for our first round of experiments.

-The generative model and the update rule or learning strategy, which determine the characteristics of the artificial subject, are the backbone of DecNefLab simulation.
+The generative model and the update rule or learning strategy, which determine the characteristics of the artificial subject, are the backbone of DecNefSimulator simulation.
 As such, they must balance model simplicity and neuroscientific plausibility.
-Different theories of brain functioning and human learning behaviour will translate to different model characteristics, replacing the equations presented in Section \ref{sec:model-definition}. \\
+Different theories of brain functioning and human learning behaviour will translate to different model characteristics, replacing the equations presented in Section \ref{sec:model-definition}.

 The feedback presentation scheduling and computation method, which constitute the DecNef protocol, can also be changed freely.
-Here we used a binary classifier and a semi-continuous reward presentation averaging the feedback on three subsequent observations of the cognitive state, as customary in many DecNef studies.\\
+Here we used a binary classifier and a semi-continuous reward presentation averaging the feedback on three subsequent observations of the cognitive state, as customary in many DecNef studies.